farmOS/farmOS.py/README.md

 farm_client = farmOS(
     hostname=hostname,
     client_id = "farm", # Optional.
 The default oauth client_id "farm" is enabled on all farmOS servers. scope="user_access" # Optional.
 The default scope is "user_access".
-Only needed if authorizing with a differnt scope.
+Only needed if authorizing with a different scope.
 )

 # Authorize the client, save the token.